kecnry/nparray/docs/api/nparray.ones_like.md

     See Also
     --------
-    zeros_like : Return an array of zeros with shape and type of input. empty_like : Return an empty array with shape and type of input. zeros : Return a new array setting values to zero. ones : Return a new array setting values to one. empty : Return a new uninitialized array.
+    empty_like : Return an empty array with shape and type of input. zeros_like : Return an array of zeros with shape and type of input. full_like : Return a new array with shape of input filled with value. ones : Return a new array setting values to one.

     Examples
     --------